Groestlcoin/groestlcoin-maintainer-tools/README.md

 subtree updates
 ---------------

-Bitcoin Core comes with several subtrees (c.f. https://github.com/bitcoin/bitcoin/tree/master/test/lint#git-subtree-checksh) To update the subtree, make sure to fetch the remote of the subtree.
+Groestlcoin Core comes with several subtrees (c.f. https://github.com/groestlcoin/groestlcoin/tree/master/test/lint#git-subtree-checksh)
+To update the subtree, make sure to fetch the remote of the subtree.
 Then a simple call should pull in and squash the changes: